 - eat regularly – usually three meals a day – and avoid skipping meals

-- eat plenty of fruit and vegetables – aim for at least five portions a day
+- eat plenty of fruit and vegetables – aim for at least 5 portions a day

-- avoid sugary foods – you don't need a completely sugar-free diet, but try to swap snacks such as cakes and biscuits for healthier alternatives such as fruit, nuts and seeds
+- avoid sugary foods – you do not need a completely sugar-free diet, but swap snacks such as cakes and biscuits for healthier alternatives such as fruit, nuts and seeds

-- avoid sugary drinks – sugar-free or diet drinks are better than sugary versions; be aware that fruit juices and smoothies contain sugar, too, and so do some "no added sugar" drinks, so ensure you check the label or ask your health care team
+- avoid sugary drinks – diet or sugar-free drinks are better than sugary versions.
+Fruit juices and smoothies can also be high in sugar, and so can some "no added sugar" drinks, so check the nutrition label or ask your health care team

-- include lean – not fatty – sources of protein in your diet, such as fish
+- eat lean sources of protein, such as fish

-It's also important to be aware of foods all pregnant women should avoid, such as certain types of fish and cheese.
+It's also important to be aware of foods to avoid during pregnancy, such as certain types of fish and cheese.

 Diabetes UK has more information about diet and lifestyle with gestational diabetes.